engri-1101/textbook/README.md

 (including both pre-lab and lab handouts) can be found on [box](https://cornell.box.com/s/t3f8yntntr8z265decbkjzhz2fdbd6t9).
 The archive currently includes the Fall 2020 and Spring 2022 semesters.
-If you need access to this archive, please email Henry (hwr26@cornell.edu).
+If you need access to this archive, please email Ricky (rls499@cornell.edu).

 ## Installation